Dennistheanalyst/dennistheanalyst.github.io/README.md

 ## Conclusion
+This project provides a comprehensive guide to advanced Excel techniques for data analysts in the healthcare industry.
+It covers data cleaning in Excel, exploratory data analysis using pivot tables, and presenting findings through interactive dashboards.
+The goal is to help healthcare facilities enhance patient satisfaction and ensure equitable treatment across diverse patient demographics.

 **Project Description:** This project examined hospital data to identify trends and patterns related to the daily patient stay durations in the emergency room over the course of a year, as visualized in a heat map.
 Furthermore, it analyzed the average patient satisfaction rates, as well as the distribution of patients based on age, gender, department referral, and race.